Vodafone/vault-plugin-aead/README.md

 ### bqsync
 Sync keysets to a defined BQ dataset so the same key can be wholey used in BQ Consider this a draft endpoint for now.
 It functionally works fine, but...
-1. It hard-codes the project and BQ dataset to place the routines in
+1. It hard-codes the project and BQ dataset to place the routines in and the KMS to use - consider using config for this too
 2. The Determinstic BQ stuff is not GA from Google - you have to have the projects(s) whitelisted